ANTHEM AWARD WINNER • NAMED A FINANCIAL TIMES BEST BOOK OF THE YEAR 2024 AI is on the

-take action now.
-In The Algorithm Emmy‑award winning Wall Street Journal and Guardian
+now.
+In The Algorithm Emmy‑award winning Wall Street Journal and Guardian contributor

-contributor Hilke Schellmann delivers a shocking and illuminating exposé on one of the most
+Hilke Schellmann delivers a shocking and illuminating exposé on one of the most pressing civil

-applicants and employees who have been subjected to these technologies playing AI-based video
+and employees who have been subjected to these technologies playing AI-based video games that

-games that companies use for hiring and investigating algorithms that scan our online activity
+companies use for hiring and investigating algorithms that scan our online activity to

 whistleblowers to share results of faulty AI -tools and tests algorithms that analyze job